linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 11.04.2025
+- Topic: Web4 SNaaS Beta
+- Directory: /posts/2025/April/11
+- Description: ``` 🚀 Ready for the future of social networking? 🌐 Linkspreed's Web4 SNaaS Beta is here!
+Build your own community in just 30 seconds. 🤯 Be one of the first to test it!
+Send an email to hello@linkspreed.com to become a beta tester. 👇
+#Web4 #SNaaS #SocialNetwork #Beta #CommunityBuilding #Linkspreed #Innovation #Tech #NewInternet ```

+### 10.04.2025
+- Topic: Boost your business intelligence
+- Directory: /posts/2025/April/10
+- Description: ``` 🚀 Want to boost your business intelligence? 🧠 Forget payback for BI and build your OWN social network with Web4.one! 🌐 Create your community, your rules.
+Whether it's an Opennet or a closed intranet, the power is yours! 💪 #Web4 #CommunityNetwork #BusinessIntelligence #Linkspreed ```

 ### 09.04.2025
 - Topic: Your opinion on community marketing
 - Directory: /posts/2025/April/09